Little Naches Trail

 The Little Naches Campground is located on the bank of the Little Naches River.
 It offers 17 sites for tent or RV camping, featuring vault toilets and drinking water, but no electrical hookups.
 This campground includes an RV loop and is situated in a popular motorcycle area.

-If you prefer more comfortable lodging options, affordable accommodations are available in Yakima, 40 miles away.
+If you prefer more comfortable lodging options, affordable accommodations are available in Yakima, about 40 miles away.

 Affordable vacation rentals for short and long term stay at Yakima